ddbj/www/_jga/index-e.md

 distributes any phenotype data associated with the samples.
 For other human biological data, please contact the [Human Data Review Board Office](http://humandbs.dbcls.jp/).

+## Data release {#release}

+JGA submission is released after a [hum research page](https://humandbs.dbcls.jp/data-use/all-researches) is published at the NBDC Human Database.